 The Culverhouse College of Commerce Executive MBA Program at The University of Alabama realizes that today’s business professionals pursuing an M.B.A. must juggle family and an ever-growing work schedule.
 The EMBA at UA now offers two convenient formats for managers: An every other weekend face-to-face format and a once-a-month blended in class/online format.
-To request information, call 205.348.4501 or email firstname.lastname@example.org.
+Click this link to request information, or call 205.348.4501 or email email@example.com.

 At The University of Alabama’s Culverhouse College of Commerce we bring together a group of highly successful managers, professionals and executives across a broad spectrum of industries and job positions for our Executive MBA Program.
 Our alumni call their experience in the EMBA Program life-changing, challenging, valuable and transformative.
 The UA EMBA goal is to provide the tools and opportunities to drive more success for our students, alumni and their companies.
 We emphasize leadership and improving business skills to further professional and personal aspirations.